bgamari/ghc-wiki-import/records/overloaded-record-fields/magic-classes.md

 **Selectors**.
-The above code shows the field-selection code as part of the instance declaration, but we may not want ot generate that code repeatedly (in the special-purpose solver).
+The above code shows the field-selection code as part of the instance declaration, but we may not want to generate that code repeatedly (in the special-purpose solver).
 Field selection may be less trivial than it looks in when we have UNPACK pragmas; e.g.

 ```wiki